sweazysm/Final_Project/README.md

 ## Selected topic:
-Carbon emmissions effects on severe weather events in the United States
+Carbon emissions effects on severe weather events in the United States

 ## Reason why the topic was selected: